-Are Sanitary Bins A Legal Requirement In Australia – How To Book Services?
+Are Sanitary Bins A Legal Requirement In Australia? 🚻 – How To Book Services

-When you run a business in Australia – it is very difficult to keep totally up to speed with all relative rules and regulations.
+Are Sanitary Bins A Legal Requirement In Australia? 🚻: when you run a business in Australia, it is very difficult to keep totally up to speed with all relative rules and regulations.
 One of the questions we often hear from small business owners is “are sanitary bins a legal requirement in Australia”?

-Waster provides low cost waste and recycling services to small and medium Australian companies.
+Waster provides low-cost waste and recycling services to small and medium Australian companies.

 We can help you with all bins and waste queries and services – from general waste to recycling, grease trap cleaning and of course sanitary bin services.

-According to Safe Work Australia and the document – Managing The Work Environment And Facilities – Code Of Practise we find the following clauses:
+We have looked at relevant legislation and to be honest the wording is rather vague.
+According to Safe Work Australia and the document – Managing The Work Environment And Facilities – Code Of Practise, we have found the following clauses:

-“A unisex toilet should include one closet pan, one washbasin and means for disposing of sanitary items.”
+“A unisex toilet should include one closet pan, one washbasin and means for disposing of sanitary items.

 “Toilets should be supplied with:

 - an adequate supply of toilet paper for each toilet

 - for female workers, hygienic means to dispose of sanitary items.”